JSON Library

 characters and underscores (which is otherwise required by JSON).
 As such, to use Basic Storm

-expressions in keys, either use the interpolated string syntax (i.e. "${expr}"
+expressions in keys, either use the interpolated string syntax (i.e. "${expr}") or enclose the

 Below is an example of a json literal.
 Note that it captures values from the surrounding code.